4 PM

 Shrouded by tipi’s shade

-A spark enters the twiggy hall
+A spark enters the twiggy

 Fast comes old man fire